Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks: Threat Analysis

-\subsubsection{\textbf{Backdoor Attacks.}}
+\subsubsection{{Backdoor Attacks.}}

-While adversarial attacks occur solely during the testing phase, backdoor attacks~\cite{mengara2024backdoor}, a form of data poisoning attack, are initiated during the training phase and manifest during testing.
+While adversarial attacks occur solely during the testing phase, backdoor attacks , a form of data poisoning attack, are initiated during the training phase and manifest during testing.
 Specifically, a small trigger pattern is implanted into poisoned training samples to embed a backdoor in the model, which activates upon encountering the same trigger in test samples, potentially leading to misclassification.

-\textit{BadNet}, proposed by Gu et al.~\cite{gu2019badnets}, serves as a prominent example of backdoor attacks.
-Here, the attacker employs distinct trigger patterns, such as a single pixel, a group of pixels, or even a common object in a specific area of the target input.
-During model training, the labels of these triggered samples are altered to a predetermined target class.
-Once trained on that, if the model detects the same trigger on the input, it disregards benign features and predicts the target class.
+Formally, given the original dataset \( \mathcal{D} = \{(x^i, y^i)\}_{i=1}^{n} \), the poisoned dataset \( \mathcal{D}_{\text{poison}} = \{({x}_{trg}^i, y_{trg}^i)\}_{i \in \mathcal{S}} \) is constructed by adding a trigger $t^i$ to a training samples ${x}^i$ to generate a triggered samples ${x}_{trg}^i = {x}^i + t^i$.
+Here, \( \mathcal{S} \subseteq \{1, \dots, n\} \) represents the set of poisoned samples.
+Different backdoor attacks consider different types/shapes of $t^i$ and manipulate $y_{trg}^i$ differently.
+The backdoor attacks that we consider are \textit{BadNet}~\cite{gu2017badnets}, \textit{Label-Consistent Attack (LCA)}~\cite{turner2019label}, and \textit{WaNet Attack}~\cite{nguyen2021wanet} attacks.